 This means if they are trained and used to waking up and being taken out of their crib after only a 45 minute nap then that is what they will get accustomed to.

-If they wake up, leave them for at least 15 minutes, and if they’re happy, leave them for longer.
+Leave baby for at least 15 minutes if they wake up.
+If they’re really happy, leave them longer.
 If they have a bed and try to get out, don’t let them.

 If they’re older they won’t like this, but we already agreed that children don’t necessarily know what’s best for them, so it’s okay.

-Once your babies/toddlers realize they can’t just jump up and play because they opened their eyes, the allure of waking up early will start to gradually pass.
+Your babies/toddlers will realize they can’t just jump up and play because they opened their eyes.
+Then, the allure of waking up early will gradually pass.